boringcoding007/Git/Git.md

 These are notes for Git and GitHub tutorial -SuperSimpleDev Part1

-Few of functions: add, commit, reset.
+Few of functions: add, commit, reset,push,pull,remove,remote

-Hello There